This tutorial helps you learn about configuring categories.

 The selected categories will be removed …

-How To Edit WordPress Post Categories
+How To Edit Categories

-To edit a category, do the following:
+To edit a category in WordPress, do this:

-(‘Edit Category’ section)
+(‘Edit Category’ screen)

 Edit your details and click on the ‘Update Category’ button to save your changes …

-WordPress Post Categories – Useful Tip
+WordPress Category – Useful Tip

 (Post category – ‘Uncategorized’)